-Article 80: Specific Risk for Interest Rate Derivatives
+Article 79: Specific Risk for Interest Rate Derivatives

-- a) The calculations of specific interest rate risks for options in the trading book are dealt with under Section 4 of this Chapter. - b) The calculations of specific interest rate risks are exempted for the following derivatives exposures in the trading book: - 1) Futures on interest rate and interest rate index; - 2) Forward rate agreements (FRAs); - 3) Interest rate swaps, debt swap and cross-currency swaps; and - 4) Currency forward. - c) The futures and forward on debt securities, and the futures on bond indices must be partitioned into the notional long and short positions as described in Article 82 of these Rules and the calculation of the specific risk capital requirements for the partitioned positions must be as follows: - 1) The risk charge for the underlying debt security is determined based on the issuer of the underlying security; and - 2) The risk charge for the zero coupon government security is (0%).
+- a) The calculations of specific interest rate risks for options in the trading book are dealt with under Section (4) of this Chapter. - b) The calculations of specific interest rate risks are exempted for the following derivatives exposures in the trading book: - 1) Futures on interest rate and interest rate index; - 2) Forward rate agreements (FRAs); - 3) Interest rate swaps, debt swaps, and cross-currency swaps; and - 4) Currency forward. - c) The futures and forward on debt securities and the futures on bond indices must be partitioned into the notional long and short positions as described in Article (81) of these Rules, and the calculation of the specific risk capital requirements for the partitioned positions must be as follows: - 1) The risk charge for the underlying debt security is determined based on the issuer of the underlying security; and

+2) The risk charge for the zero coupon government security is 0%.

-Article 81: General Risk for Interest Rate Derivatives
+Article 80: General Risk for Interest Rate Derivatives

-- a) All positions in interest rate derivatives are subject to the general interest rate risk capital requirement set out in Article 79 of these Rules, except for the following: - Matched positions in identical derivatives transactions pursuant to paragraphs (c) and (d) of Article 76 of these Rules; and - 2) Interest rate options and associated underlying instruments which must be treated in accordance with Section 4 of this Chapter. - b) For the purpose of measuring the general interest rate risks, interest rate derivatives must be partitioned into positions in the relevant underlying securities in accordance with Article 82 to Article 84 of these Rules. - c) The exposure values for the underlying securities must be the market value of its principal amount or notional amount.
+- a) All positions in interest rate derivatives are subject to the general interest rate risk capital requirement set out in Article (78) of these Rules, except for the following: - 1) Matched positions in identical derivatives transactions pursuant to Paragraphs (c) and (d) of Article (75) of these Rules; and - 2) Interest rate options and associated underlying instruments which must be treated in accordance with Section (4) of this Chapter. - b) For the purpose of measuring the general interest rate risks, interest rate derivatives must be partitioned into positions in the relevant underlying securities in accordance with Articles (81), (82) and (83) of these Rules. - c) The exposure values for the underlying securities must be the market value of its principal amount or notional amount.

-Article 82: Futures and Forward
+Article 81: Futures and Forward